vaishnavipokale1810/nextautomationproject/README.md

-Run this project using the below command mvn clean test
+Run this project using the command
+"mvn clean test'